-For each new reciprocating compressor the owner/operator must replace the rod packing before 26,000 hours of operation or prior to 36 months.
+For each reciprocating compressor the owner/operator must replace the rod packing before 26,000 hours of operation or prior to 36 months.
 If utilizing the number of hours, the hours of operation must be continuously monitored.
 Commenced construction is based on the date of installation of the compressor (excluding relocation) at the facility.
-All the compressors at the facility were manufactured prior to August 23, 2011, and have not been modified or reconstructed.
-Any compressors constructed, reconstructed or modified during the applicability dates will have to comply with this subpart.
+The compressors pre-date Subpart OOOO.